 |Daily Distances||Boats||Max Group Size|

 |10-25 km/day||Coxed quads and doubles||15 rowers|

-Note that this is the first time this trip will be run, so it is somewhat experimental in nature.
-Plans could change.
+Note that plans could change.
 In particular, river and weather conditions will be an important consideration – safety is a priority.
 Thus, on some days, the actual program may vary from this description.

 In the morning we trailer the boats upriver to Copmanhurst, which” has a pub and a general store – the trademarks of all good country villages”.
 But our draw is to the water and the start of the rowing.
 Sandstone cliffs sometimes line the winding river, while in other places low pastures gently end in sandbars.
 A leisurely 17 km takes us to Rogans Bridge where we will leave the boats.
 No problem to know when we are there – it will be the first bridge that we see today.
 In the afternoon after lunch, we will drive further up the Clarence River to the spectacular scenery of the Gorge, one of the loveliest and unique features of the river.
 Surrounding it is an active cattle station, and our tour guide is member of the family that has farmed here for over 100 years.